 We see it everywhere when report-card time rolls around.
 Pizza Hut used to do it.
 Local restaurants do it.
 Ice cream places do it.
 Bring in your report card, and we’ll give you free whatevers for every A you have!
 Or maybe when you were a kid, you earned a certain amount of money for every A you brought home.

-Or perhaps, like me, you were the child for whom A’s were not rewarded, A’s were expected, and anything else was an abject failure.
+Or perhaps, like me, you were the child for whom an A was not rewarded, it was expected, and anything else was an abject failure.
 All A’s, all the time.

 This is what our kids need, we’re told, in order to succeed.
 They need all A’s in middle school — a 4.0 or higher, earned by taking advanced credit classes — to get placed into the right classes in high school.
 In these classes, in turn, they have to score all A’s, and higher than a 4.0, which will lead them to a competitive college (the average weighted GPA of my alma mater is now a 4.68, which wasn’t even possible when I was a high school senior).